 The State Treasurer has kept the financial records of the Georgia State Society and prepared financial statements for the Fall Board of Management Meeting, the State Conference and the Meadow Garden Board Meeting.
 Chapter Treasurer report forms and the State Honor Roll forms were prepared by this Officer and distributed to the chapters.
 State Honor Roll Certificates were given to 45 chapters and 19 chapters received Honorable Mention by virtue of only missing 1 point on the State Honor Roll.
 Monies and reports were sent to the Treasurer General's Office for National Funds.
-Reports were sent to State Officers and Chairmen where funds were collected concerning their chairmenships.
-This officer attended 4 District Workshops, Fall Board of Management, State Conference, all Executive and Finance Committee meetings, and Continental Congress.
+Reports were sent to State Officer attended 4 District Workshops, Fall Board of Management, State Conference, all Executive and Finance Committee meetings, and Continental Congress.
 It has been a privilege to serve the State Society under the capable leadership of our dynamic State Regent.